pbk0/TCHES20V3_CNN_SCA/pk/instructions.md

   + Then we compute average rank for trained model
     + average rank is computed using attack dataset which is randomly shuffled for each attack

-+ For all 100 experiments
-  + we plot rank plots per experiment
-  + a histogram of average minimum number of traces required per experiment for rank <= 0
-  + a histogram of average minimum number of traces required per experiment for rank < 0.5
-  + a histogram of average minimum number of traces required per experiment for rank < 1.0

 Also, we will implement early stopping based on validation accuracy and rerun experiments again.